LifeTox: Unveiling Implicit Toxicity in Life Advice: Experiments

 \section{Experiments}

-\texttt{LifeTox} enhances our understanding of implicit toxicity in diverse advice-seeking contexts.
-This section explores how \texttt{LifeTox} training contributes to the generalizability of LLM-safeguard.
-Therefore, we compare and analyze the \texttt{LifeTox} model against various baselines in out-of-domain LLM-safety benchmarks.
+\texttt{LifeTox} enhances understanding of implicit toxicity through diverse advice-seeking contexts.
+This section explores how training on \texttt{LifeTox} contributes to the generalizability of LLM-safeguard.
+Therefore, we compare and analyze the \texttt{LifeTox}-trained model against various baselines in out-of-domain LLM-safety benchmarks, primarily focusing on generalization capability.

-\subsection{Benchmarks}
+\paragraph{Benchmarks}

 In this experiment, we use four benchmarks.
 In addition to the \texttt{LifeTox} test set, the selected out-of-domain benchmarks include LLM-safety datasets such as HarmfulQ~\citep{shaikh-etal-2023-second} , BeaverTails~\citep{ji2023beavertails}, and HHH Alignment~\citep{askell2021general}.
 Both HarmfulQ and BeaverTails classify harmlessness in machine-generated texts from red teaming prompts.
-Responses in HarmfulQ are categorized into two types: those generated without Chain of Thought (CoT)~\citep{wei2023chainofthought} and those with CoT.
+Responses in HarmfulQ are categorized into two types: generated without Chain of Thought (CoT)~\citep{wei2023chainofthought} and with CoT.
 HHH Alignment, a widely utilized reward-model test bed, involves the identification of the human-preferred response between two options; this experiment helps to gauge how well \texttt{LifeTox} aligns with human values.

-\subsection{Models}
+\paragraph{Models}